awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateDataSource.md

 # CreateDataSource<a name="API_CreateDataSource"></a>

-Creates a data source that you use to with an Amazon Kendra index\.
+Creates a data source that you want to use with an Amazon Kendra index\.

 You specify a name, data source connector type and description for your data source\.
-You also specify configuration information such as document metadata \(author, source URI, and so on\) and user context information\.
+You also specify configuration information for the data source connector\.

  `CreateDataSource` is a synchronous operation\.
 The operation returns 200 if the data source was successfully created\.
 Otherwise, an exception is raised\.